Hetp29/stock_assistant_chatbot/README.md

-What this project is about:
+What this project is about: Ask a question about the stock market and chatbot returns an answer